 First, explosive demand across industries.
 AI hiring isn’t limited to tech anymore.
 According to Lightcast’s 2025 research, 51% of job postings requiring AI skills now come from outside IT and computer science - an 800% growth in generative AI openings across non-tech industries since 2022.
 Healthcare, finance, manufacturing, and retail are all chasing the same talent you are.

 Third, the experience gap.
-According to an analysis of 10,133 AI/ML engineering job postings by Axial Search (2026), 78% of openings target professionals with five or more years of experience.
+An analysis of 10,133 AI/ML engineering job postings by Axial Search (2026) found that 78% of openings target professionals with five or more years of experience.
 But the field is young enough that genuinely senior ML practitioners are rare.
 Most experienced AI professionals already hold well-compensated positions at companies willing to match any outside offer.

 One silver lining: recent tech layoffs have created a rare window.
 Major tech companies cut tens of thousands of positions in 2024-2025, with many simultaneously redirecting budget toward AI initiatives.
 That paradox - laying off traditional engineers while aggressively hiring AI talent - means a pool of experienced engineers with adjacent skills is now open to retraining and career pivots.
 Recruiters who identify these candidates early and offer upskilling paths gain access to talent that pure AI-native candidates can’t match in domain knowledge.